tomer60300/charts-1/README.md

 If Redis auth is disabled:
 > helm upgrade -n <Sentry namespace> <Sentry Release> . --set postgresql.postgresqlPassword=<Postgresql Password>

+#### Clickhouse

+If you're not using standard as the PVC storageClass, please don't forget to change it in your values.yaml file.

 ## Roadmap

 - [X] Lint in Pull requests